 One of the benefits of training models in the cloud is the flexibility to choose where the training occurs.
 If you're in a region with a high-carbon-intensity grid, you have limited control over the electricity source.
 However, by using the cloud, you can run compute workloads in regions with lower carbon grids, opting for areas with more carbon-free energy available.
 This allows for more environmentally friendly model training.

-For example, Google provides average carbon intensity values for each of its data center regions.
+For example, Google provides average carbon intensity values for each of its data centre regions.
 You can also make your own real-time functions to return the region with the live lowest carbon intensity value for each region from the Electricity Maps API to help you decide where to host your compute:

 def live_power_stats(lat,lon, api_key):